ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

-Using a report in multiple batches, or multiple times within a single batch, is considered a privacy violation, since it may leak more information about that report than intended by the PDA protocol.
+Using a report in multiple batches, or multiple times within a single batch, is considered a privacy violation, since it may leak more information about that report than intended by the PPM protocol.
 For example, this may violate differential privacy.
 To mitigate this issue, the core specification imposes an ordering on reports so that aggregators can cheaply prevent replays attacks.